-This is Mr Outterside's learning blog and the page where we will see those who have stood out for their approach to learning.
+This is Mr Outterside's learning blog and the page where you will see those who have stood out for their approach to learning.
 Everyday he sees interstellar learning in our school.
 We will publicise our daily highlights so that you get a real flavour of life at our school.
-Watch this space - it changes every single day!

 Well done to Ms Holistz and her New Zealand team who won the Olympics today.